Try a bite-sized derby pie for the Kentucky Derby! These mini treats have pecan pie filling with bourbon and semisweet chocolate chips. Yum!

 - 1/2 teaspoon salt

-Preheat oven to 325° F. Spray mini muffin pan with nonstick spray.
-Using a 2 or 3-inch round cookie cutter, cut out circles of pie crust dough and place in the muffin pan.
+- Preheat oven to 325° F. Spray mini muffin pan with nonstick spray.
+Using a 2 1/2-inch round cookie cutter, cut out circles of pie crust dough and place in the muffin pan.

-Sprinkle pecans and chocolate evenly in bottom of each piecrust; set aside.
+- Sprinkle pecans and chocolate evenly in bottom of each pie shell.1 Set aside.

-Whisk together eggs, butter, cornmeal, vanilla and salt.
-Gradually whisk about one-fourth hot mixture into egg mixture; add to remaining hot mixture, whisking constantly.
+- In a medium bowl, whisk together eggs, butter, cornmeal, vanilla and salt.
+Gradually whisk about one-fourth of the hot corn syrup mixture into the egg mixture (this will help the eggs from solidifying)3.
+Transfer egg mixture to the large saucepan with remaining hot mixture, whisking constantly.

-Bake at 325° for approximately 25 minutes or until pies are set.
-Cool in pan 5 – 10 minutes, then remove pies from muffin pan to cool completely on wire rack.
+- Bake at 325° for approximately 25 minutes or until pies are set and crust is golden.
+Cool in pan for 5 minutes, then remove pies and cool completely on wire rack.

 Recipe adapted from Home Is Where the Boat Is.